Social media can provide others with access to your personal world. Make sure you're only sharing what you want to share.

 Advertisements on many social media websites can also lead to fake offers, fake websites and cryptocurrency scams.
 To check out a deal, head to the genuine website or app independently to validate any offers that seem too good to be true.

-Data is a valuable resource, so it may seem attractive to save your own data and use the free Wifi offered by many retail stores.
+Data is a valuable resource, so it may seem attractive to save your own data and use the free Wi-Fi offered by many retail stores.
 Unfortunately, these connections are often unsecure and are targeted by criminals to gain access to devices and data being shared on that network.
-If you have to use public Wifi, consider using a Virtual Private Network (VPN) to create a secure tunnel.
-Without this, reconsider doing any banking, or make purchases using your card, as this information may be exposed and open to misuse.
+If you have to use public Wi-Fi, consider using a Virtual Private Network (VPN) to create a secure connection.
+Avoid using free Wi-Fi to do any online banking or shopping, as this information may be exposed and misused.

 Follow these tips to help keep your identity and your money safe online.